matter-labs/zksync-web-era-docs/docs/dev/community-tutorials/the-graph-tutorial.md

 ### Step 2 — Create a new Subgraph

 - Click on the button to create a new subgraph
-- Enter the name of the subgraph
+- Enter the name of the subgraph (for example: `zksync-thegraph-tutorial`)
 - Select the network you want to deploy the subgraph on, in this case: `zkSync Era (Subgraph Only)`

 ### Step 3 — Install the Graph CLI